How does this medication work? What will it do for me?

 How should I use this medication?

 The usual adult dose of vedolizumab is 300 mg given by intravenous (into a vein) injection over 30 minutes.
 The first three doses are given with the first on week 0, then 2 weeks after the first dose, then 6 weeks after the first dose.
-After the first 3 doses, further treatments are given every 8 weeks.
+After the first 3 doses, further infusion treatments are given every 8 weeks.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive vedolizumab, contact your doctor as soon as possible to reschedule your appointment.
+If you are injecting the medication yourself and miss a dose, take it as soon as possible and continue with your next dose 2 weeks later.
+Do not take a double dose to make up for a missed one.
+If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 This medication must be refrigerated at 2°C to 8°C (do not freeze), protected from light, and kept out of the reach of children.
+The prefilled pen or syringe may be left in its original container at room temperature for up to 7 days.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.